TAP posts a Q4 EPS beat despite a sales miss, with volumes down and the 2026 outlook calling for flat sales and double-digit profit declines.

-The headline numbers for Molson Coors (TAP) give insight into how the company performed in the quarter ended March 2025, but it may be worthwhile to compare some of its key metrics to Wall Street estimates and the year-ago actuals.
+Although the revenue and EPS for Molson Coors (TAP) give a sense of how its business performed in the quarter ended December 2025, it might be worth considering how some key metrics compare with Wall Street estimates and the year-ago numbers.

 Molson Coors Beverage Company, previously known as Molson Coors Brewing Company, is an iconic figure in the beverage industry, with a heritage dating back to 1774.
 Based in Golden, Colorado, it has expanded its presence across the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
 The company has undergone significant evolution, highlighted by its name change in January 2020 to reflect its broader beverage portfolio beyond traditional beer.
 Today, it stands as a global powerhouse in manufacturing, marketing, and selling beer and other malt beverage products.